vascoalexander/CodeComparison-CSharp-Python/Exercises_EN.md

 ```

 #### Exercise 1.4.5
-Write a function maximal(aList) that takes a list of integers as parameter and returns the largest value.
+Write a function maximal(intList) that takes a list of integers as parameter and returns the largest value.
 Note: No existing max() function may be used to solve the task.

 Verification: